 If you work for the civil service, there is a group called: Civil Service Dyslexia and Dyspraxia Network you might want to join.

 Edit 30/05/2023: check the Accessible numbers project by the same people who created the poster at the end of this post.

 This was added on 25 November 2022, after the publication of this blog post.

 If you are familiar with the accessibility posters from the Home Office, there is now a poster for Dyscalculia or low numeracy.
 It’s available in different formats in the DWP Accessibility Manual which is a great resource for accessibility.
 You can learn more about the people involved in its creation too.

-Check this really good blog post by Jane McFayden, Rachel Malic and Laura Parker the authors of the poster: Designing for people with dyscalculia and low numeracy.
+Check this really good blog post by Jane McFadyen, Rachel Malic and Laura Parker the authors of the poster: Designing for people with dyscalculia and low numeracy.

-Laura Parker, Jane McFayden and Rachel Malic, have also created this website Accessible numbers, which you should really check for the most up-to-date advice on designing with numbers.
+Laura Parker, Jane McFadyen and Rachel Malic, have also created this website Accessible numbers, which you should really check for the most up-to-date advice on designing with numbers.